Pete Millett's DIY Audio pages

 Thanks for your indulgence in reading this!

 All that said...
-I do sometimes sell things, including projects I no longer need, PC boards for my designs, and occasionally parts and tubes.
-I usually do this through eBay - my seller name is "pmillett".
+I do sell things, including projects I no longer need, PC boards for my designs, and occasionally parts and tubes.
+I do this through eBay - I maintain an eBay store "pmillett".
 You can click here to see what I may be selling at the moment.

 Follow the links below for detailed info....
 Most pictures are hyper-linked to full-size pictures, so you can zoom in if you click on them.